-Study Group & Office Hours:
+Study Group & Office Hours

-Taking (and Passing!) the Exams
+Taking (and passing!) the Exams

 Up First, PRAC

 I took the Practicum first.
-Some of the best advice I got was to stay in a hotel the night before, and enjoy an evening of relaxation (easier said than done, right?)
+Some of the best advice I got was to stay in a hotel the night before and enjoy an evening of relaxation (easier said than done, right?)

 Next Up, IDFX & IDPX

-Looking back, I'm so glad that I got it done in one day – all of the information was fresh in my mind, and I was so looking forward to celebrating when the day was over!
+Looking back, I'm so glad that I got it done in one day – all of the information was fresh in my mind, and I was looking forward to celebrating when the day was over!

 My Baby and the Post-Exam Blur

 I like to set my own pace and be in control of my schedule.
 Qpractice allowed me to do this while providing me with the guidance I needed to pass the exams.
-The content, study groups, and flexibility gave me the confidence and accountability I needed to succeed.
+In addition, the content, study groups, and flexibility gave me the confidence and accountability I needed to succeed.